Is better Management Information Mission: Impossible?

 Every decision involves a prediction about the future.

 Every decision involves a prediction about the future.
 We can’t fully know the consequences of a choice until some time after it has been made.
 We spend our lives from birth learning to predict cause and effect; If I do this then that will happen.
-If I cry I’ll get food.
-If I stop pedalling I’ll fall off.
+If I cry then I’ll get food.
+If I stop pedalling then I’ll fall off.
 We act on a causal claim that one choice is more likely to lead to a goal than another.
-The older and wiser we are, the richer this causal model.
+We might expect that the older we are, the richer this causal model.

 These claims encapsulate our personal degree of belief, a subjective probability about cause and effect.
 Some beliefs come with a comforting near-certainty, others with a terrifying uncertainty.
 Our degree of belief about how the world truly works is an invisible frame, a lens, one which guides or distorts our choices and their consequences.
 One person’s beliefs are shaped differently to another’s; sometimes deeply held, ideological and in violent conflict.